 - Use a train tracker app.
 Metra is generally reliable within a few minutes of the printed schedules, but occasionally trains fall behind for one reason or another.
 Utilizing a train tracker smartphone app — like the one built into the Ventra app — will help you see real-time schedule information so you can plan accordingly.

 - Plan a “Plan B”.
 Maybe the weather is bad, or maybe a train gets cancelled, or maybe a bar closed, or maybe you missed your train, or maybe any other of a million things can go wrong.
 When planning your crawl, consider a few contingency options that you can insert into your schedule if things don’t go according to plan.
+This is a good time to check out our Travel Guides or the Ultimate Train Crawl Map to see what your nearby options are.

 Planning Your Own Train Crawl

 Looking to plan your outing to ride the rails and explore the suburbs?
-Check out The Yard Social Club’s Ultimate Train Crawl Map for community amenities at each Metra station served by weekend trains including venue recommendations based on our previous crawls, or download your line’s Weekend Guide.
+Check out The Yard Social Club’s Ultimate Train Crawl Map for community amenities at each Metra station served by weekend trains including venue recommendations based on our previous crawls, or download your line’s Travel Guide.
 When in doubt, contact one of our Crawl Concierges to help you plan your crawl.